Also known as: swedish wall jumps, human flag hops, partial human flag hops, wall bar jumps, beginner human flag drill

 What is Flag jumps?

-Flag jumps are an easy calisthenics drill where you grasp wall bars and explosively jump into a partial human flag position.
-This beginner move targets the core, shoulders, biceps, trapezius and back to develop explosive strength, coordination and side-to-side balance.
+Flag jumps are an easy calisthenics drill that uses a Swedish wall to explosively raise the torso into a partial human flag.
+It targets the core, shoulders, biceps, trapezius and upper back while developing coordination and explosive strength for beginners.

 How to Do Flag jumps